East Africa – Kenya and Uganda

 Masai Mara National Reserve

-The Masai Mara is one of the quintessential images of Africa that most people hold, yet the spectacle of seeing the wide sweeping plains stretch out in front of you is something quite different.
+The Masai Mara is one of the quintessential images of Africa that most people hold.
+The spectacle of seeing the wide sweeping plains stretch out in front of you is something quite different.

 A view of the Masai Mara showing buffalo

-The Big Five – so-called because they are deemed to be the five most dangerous and largest African mammals – are the rhinoceros, buffalo, elephant, leopard and of course, the lion.
+So-called because they are deemed to be the five most dangerous and largest African mammals; rhinoceros, buffalo, elephant, leopard and lions.
 All of these live on the Masai Mara and you may be lucky enough to sight them all.
 The leopard is particularly secretive and often there’s a greater chance to see them as twilight falls.

 With more than 95 special of animal and 570 recorded sightings of bird, the plains are home to a vast array of wildlife.
-Conservation measures are in place to help protect the landscape and this helps to prevent the Masai Mara becoming overcrowded with safaris and tourists.
+Conservation measures are in place to help protect the landscape.
+This helps to prevent the Masai Mara becoming overcrowded with safaris and tourists.

-Although the landscape and animals are some of the undoubted highlights of a trip around Kenya, the city of Nairobi is a fascinating stop-off too.
+Although the landscape and animals are some of the undoubted highlights of a trip around Kenya, the city of Nairobi is a fascinating stop-off.

 In the city itself, there are lots of opportunities to shop for some Kenyan souvenirs.
-If you attend on a day when the Masai Market is being held, you will also find some of the finest handicrafts for sale too.
-Some of the treasures on offer include traditional Masai beaded necklaces, wood carvings and shoes and decorations made from recycled cans and flip flops, a truly unique gift.
+If your in town on a day when the Masai Market is being held, you will also find some great handicrafts for sale.
+Some of the treasures on offer include traditional Maasai beaded necklaces, wood carvings and shoes and decorations.
+These curios are made from recycled cans and flip flops; a truly unique gift.

 Visit a Masai Market for a different type of shopping experience